Mesterne/CounterfacTS/README.md

 ## Running the application

-To run the application start by installing and activating the environment after cloning the repository in your machine:
+To run the application start by creating and activating the environment after cloning the repository in your machine:

 ```shell
 conda env create -f env.yaml